 Like us on Facebook

-Equality Rights Group GGR firmly believes in the importance of civil and human rights to the development of Gibraltar.
-We welcome everyone’s participation and involvement in furthering these rights as a community.
+We believe the most effective movement for change happens when there is participation and involvement in furthering these rights at community level.
 We are a human rights voice – a project which commenced to advance the rights of the gay and lesbian community, but one which as a result of public demand, widened out to cover the whole field of human rights.
 Human Rights are, after all, indivisible – you cannot carve out a corner for yourself whilst ignoring the rights of others.

-Presently, the Principal Executive Officers are:
+Presently, the Principal Officers are:

 Chairman Felix Alvarez OBE